RancaguaInnova/services-db-mixin/readme.md

 }
 ```

+**NOTE:**
-**NOTE:** If you don't pass a database url or don't set the MONGODB_URI env var, This package will use _moleculer-db MemoryAdapter_.
+If you don't pass a database url or don't set the MONGODB_URI env var, This package will use _moleculer-db MemoryAdapter_.
-This is usefull for running tests.
+This is usefull for running tests without hitting the database.